Elvis Presley Introduction

-Elvis’s talent for singing was found while he was a youngster in Tupelo’s elementary school, and he initially began singing with the choir of his nearby church.
-He taught himself how to play even though he could not read music.
-After the family moved to Memphis, Tennessee, when Elvis was thirteen, he continued participating in various talent shows in Tupelo, Mississippi.
+Elvis’s talent for singing was found while he was a youngster.
+In Tupelo’s elementary school, he initially began singing with the choir of his nearby church.
+Taught himself how to play even though he could not read music.
+After the family moved to Memphis, Tennessee, when Elvis was thirteen.
+He continued participating in various talent shows in Tupelo, Mississippi.

 The Emergence of rock and roll

 With “Mystery Train,” Elvis topped the country music charts in 1955.
 Heartbreak Hotel, which peaked at number one in 1956 and remained there for seven of the twenty-seven weeks it spent on the chart, was his first song to achieve this feat.

 His ability to blend country singing with rhythm and blues—the new craze that had emerged from rhythm and blues—rock ‘n’ roll—was symbolized by this song, which also peaked at the top of the country charts.

 With albums like “Hound Dog” (1956), “Don’t Be Cruel” (1956), “Blue Suede Shoes” (1956), “Love Me Tender” (1956), “All Shook Up” (1957), and “Jailhouse Rock,” Elvis earned the title of “living legend” for the remainder of the 1950s (1957).